tomsteele/smitty/README.md

       --password PASSWORD              SMTP password.
       --cc address                     Add a cc address.
       --bcc address                    Add a bcc address.
+      --messageid FQDN                 Set a FQDN to use when generating the message-id for each message.
       --dry-run                        Output messages and don't send.

 ## Contributing